-Sunken Civilisations and Living Reefs: Parque de la Atlántida
+Sunken Civilisation and Living Reefs: Parque de la Atlántida

-Sunken Civilisations and Living Reefs: Parque de la Atlántida 300 300 PHAROS Project
+Sunken Civilisation and Living Reefs: Parque de la Atlántida 300 300 PHAROS Project

-It is a peculiar sensation, hovering thirty metres below the surface of the Atlantic, watching a school of barracuda drift through the stone columns of what appears to be a sunken temple.
-The light filters down in dusty shafts, illuminating structures that feel ancient, mythical.
-Yet, the concrete beneath my fingers was laid in 2017.
+Hovering thirty metres below the surface of the Atlantic, a school of barracuda drift through the stone columns in a sunken temple at Parque de la Atlántida.
+Light filters down in dusty shafts, illuminating structures that feel ancient and mythical.

 On the final day of January, the waters surrounding Gran Canaria and Lanzarote became less a tourist playground and more a living laboratory.
 The PHAROS project, an ambitious EU project aimed at restoring ocean health across the Atlantic and Arctic basins, threw open its hatches for a Citizen Science Marine BioBlitz.
 The mission was twofold: to engage the public in marine data collection, and to showcase a radical proposition, that we can build ecosystems back from scratch.